Ian Harvey (politician): Later career

-He returned to his earlier public relations work, acting as a director of Colman, Prentis and Varley from 1962 to 1963, and as Advertising Controller of Yardley of London from 1963 to 1964, when he became that company's Advertising Director, a position he held until 1966.
+Harvey returned to his earlier public relations work, acting as a director of Colman, Prentis and Varley from 1962 to 1963, and as Advertising Controller of Yardley of London from 1963 to 1964, when he became that company's Advertising Director, a position he held until 1966.
 In 1971 he published his memoir To Fall Like Lucifer.
 From 1972 onwards he was the Vice-President of the Campaign for Homosexual Equality, and from 1980 onwards Chairman of the Conservative Group for Homosexual Equality.
 He was the Chairman of Paddington Conservative Association from 1980 to 1983, and Westminster North Conservative Association in 1983.
 He contested the latter seat for the Inner London Education Authority in 1986, and chaired one of the ILEA's boards on tertiary education from 1985 until his death.
 A friend later recalled his last years: "I remember him, a sad old man living alone and forgotten in a small flat."